theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/files-and-folders.md

 ├───.pages
-├───changelog.md #contains the new version history ├───index.md #landing page of the product ├───quick-start.md #migrated "getting started" page from the old Online Help (if quickstart consists of multiple pages, create a folder instead)
+├───changelog.md #contains the new version history ├───index.md #landing page of the product ├───getting-started.md #migrated "getting started" page from the old Online Help (if getting started consists of multiple pages, create a folder instead)
 ├───tags.md #a hidden page that contains a list of tags used in the product └───troubleshooting.md #contains a list of troubleshooting articles in jitbit
 ```